DanteASC4/aoc-2024-with-deno/README.md

 Confused myself with the bit of the instructions that said "overlapping other words" and the example's first line showing "XXMAS", spent much longer than woulda been actually necessary 💀

 Even though it was second try (minor logic error) I felt part 2 was easier, but that's probably because I over-complicated part 1 lol.

+### Day 5

+Woulda had it first try but I rounded the middle number index calculation at the end instead of using `Math.floor`, oops.